khushicbilko/Team-HealthSync/README.md

 This script will:

-.Delete all existing members
+  -Delete all existing members

-.Import members from members.json
+  -Import members from members.json